 Many analysts use an average inventory number to account for seasonality.
 For example, some companies may sell more during the last three months of the year because of the holiday season, so they would average inventory using balances at different points of the year rather than just using year-end inventory.

 Interpreting the Result

 High turnover ratio.
-Generally, companies want a high inventory ratio because it indicates that the company is efficiently managing and selling its inventory.
-The faster the inventory sells, the smaller amount of funds the company has tied up in inventory, and the higher sales level and corresponding profits it achieves.
+Generally, companies want a high inventory ratio because it indicates that the company is efficiently managing and selling their inventory.
+The faster the inventory sells, the smaller the amount of funds the company has tied up in inventory, and the higher sales level and corresponding profits it achieves.

 Companies with a high inventory turnover must be very diligent about reordering to prevent stockouts.
 If the company’s turnover ratio is too high, it means it sells out too fast and might be missing out on sales because it can’t keep items in stock.
 This could reveal an opportunity for a price increase due to high demand.

 Low ratio result.
 A company with a low inventory turnover ratio may be holding obsolete or slow-moving inventory that is difficult to sell or has low demand.
 This ties up the company’s capital and eats into its profit, especially if the company relies too much on discounting in attempts to stimulate sales.

 However, the company may also be holding a lot of inventory for legitimate reasons.
 A retailer could be preparing for a holiday season; on the other hand, perhaps its suppliers are planning a strike or long holiday—such as for Chinese New Year when Chinese factories completely shut for almost a full month.